kalyani179/kalyani179/README.md

 ## 🏆 Achievements

 - GeeksForGeeks Institute Rank Topper (2021-2025), 570 problems solved , 1785 Rating.
-- Ranked in Top 16% in Leetcode Globally.
+- Ranked in Top 16% in Leetcode Globally & Ranked in Top 9% on GeekForGeeks.
 - Achieved Top 1% ranking in the cloud computing NPTEL with a score of 87% .